OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-cloud-service/index.md

 Cloud Service Package files are extracted during deployment, in order to make available features such as Configuration Transforms and Variable Substitution.

 To extract the Cloud Service Package, it is first converted to the CTP format (also known as V20120315).
-This is the format described by MicrosoftÂ [documentation](https://msdn.microsoft.com/en-us/library/azure/jj151522.aspx), but is not used by default by theÂ [CSPackÂ ](https://msdn.microsoft.com/en-us/library/azure/gg432988.aspx)utility (passing theÂ `/useCtpPackageFormat`Â switch is required for this format to be used). Â This is just an implementation detail, but the documented archive layout gives a good starting point to understanding the layout of the extracted package.
+This is the format described by Microsoft [documentation](https://msdn.microsoft.com/en-us/library/azure/jj151522.aspx), but is not used by default by the [CSPack ](https://msdn.microsoft.com/en-us/library/azure/gg432988.aspx)utility (passing the `/useCtpPackageFormat` switch is required for this format to be used).
+This is just an implementation detail, but the documented archive layout gives a good starting point to understanding the layout of the extracted package.

-Setting theÂ `Octopus.Action.Azure.LogExtractedCspkg`Â variable to `true` will cause the layout of the extracted package to be written into the Task Log.
+Setting the `Octopus.Action.Azure.LogExtractedCspkg` variable to `true` will cause the layout of the extracted package to be written into the Task Log.
 This may assist with finding the path to a particular file.

 ### Variable substitutions in Cloud Service configuration file

-Octopus will attempt to modify yourÂ `.cscfg`Â file.
+Octopus will attempt to modify your `.cscfg` file.
 For example, take the following configuration:

 ```xml
 <ServiceConfiguration serviceName="Humpty" xmlns="http://schemas.microsoft.com/ServiceHosting/2008/10/ServiceConfiguration" osFamily="2" osVersion="*" schemaVersion="2012-10.1.8">